Building a Roof the Environment Will Love: 7 Eco-Friendly Options

 1. White Roof

 If you really want to be eco-friendly, instead of going with the asphalt option, consider white metal.
 It might be a little more expensive, but it’s better for the environment and has the same effect.
+Learn more about cool roof technology from the U.S. Department of Energy.

 2. Standing-Seam Metal Roof